se04ber/WTSoftwareUtilitiesPyQt/README.md

 ### Method 1: Direct Installation (System-wide)

 Install the required dependencies directly to your system Python:
-(!!It is recommended to install dependencies in an environment (method 2 or 3) to avoid potential problems with the versions of library dependencies required for other software installations on your system.!!)
+(!!It is recommended to install dependencies in an environment (method 2) to avoid potential problems with the versions of library dependencies required for other software installations on your system.!!)

 ```bash
 pip install -r requirements.txt